shelleyolivia/learn-tutorials/polygon/build-a-funding-dao-on-polygon.md

 };
 ```

 `ProposalList` component shows the list of `ProposalCard` present in the contract.
-If the user is a stakeholder then, the user can click on the card and get a popup modal to vote on the proposal.
+If the user is a Stakeholder then the user can click on the card and get a popup modal to vote on the proposal.

 ```typescript
 // components/proposalCard.tsx